deondreE/leaf-js/leaf-docs/docs/reference.md

     - `global`: Large amount of particles inside a single scene allows for more complex visualizations.
     - `emitter`: Emiited from a single location or multiple location naturally a smaller amount of particles.
   - `particleAmount`: The MAX amount of particles in a given scene.
-  - `pColor`: The color of all particles, can be a mathmatical function just needs to return a definition of RGBA.
+  - `color`: The color of all particles, can be a mathmatical function just needs to return a definition of RGBA.
   - `startPos`: Starting poistion of global particles.
-  - `cShader`: Allows for custom compute shaders.
+  - `shader`: Allows for custom compute shaders.
   - `emmitter`: The starting position of emmitter type particles
     - `shape`: The shape that the particles will conform to.
       - `cone`: Cone shape